 The ideal combination of fat to carbohydrate ratio is basically what accounts for its favored taste profile.
 Cashews are a high-carb food and mostly composed of simple sugars and starch rather than dietary fiber.

 While compared to other nuts, they aren't significantly high in fat, cashews provide the perfect creamy consistency and mouthfeel.
-Cashews are actually in the lower range being about 46% fat with macadamia nuts being in the higher range at about 76% fat.
+Cashews and pistachios are actually in the lower range at about 46% fat, while macadamia nuts average in the higher range at about 76% fat.
 (Source) They have a moderate amount of protein, about mid-range compared to other nuts and seeds.

 Although the cashew on its own is nothing like dairy, when soaked and blended it makes a thick and creamy milk.
 This is because cashews contain a good amount of STARCH content which increases its viscosity.